samirbanjanovic/Wayless/README.md

             .Map(SourceObject);

 # Perfromance
-Some basic performance tests show that Wayless works best on small number of iterations
+Some basic performance tests show that Wayless works best on a small number of iterations.
+It's able to maintain a performance edge up to ~20,000 iterations

 Initial loop is always the slowest due to .NET caching and evaluations